 - 100 grams fresh baker's yeast.

 - This is sold in small blocks, in the bakery/pastry department of good supermarkets.
 It is kept in the refrigerator.
-My supermarket sells them in standard cubes of 42 grams.
+My local supermarkets sell them in standard cubes of 25 or 40 grams.

-- If you live in an area where this is not available, you can try and use packages of dry baker's yeast granules.
+- If you live in an area where this is not available, you can try and use packages of dry baker's yeast granules (I have never tried this, though).
 Dry yeast typically has 1/3 the weight of fresh yeast, so you would need about 33 grams.
 Standard envelopes are 8 grams (equivalent to 24 grams fresh yeast) - but: check the label!

 - I always use orange blossom honey, as it is by far the tastiest.
-The flavor of honey from flowers such as lavender and acacia are much too strong!
+The flavor of honey from flowers such as lavender and acacia is much too strong!

 - Ingredients for the almond paste filling:

-- Do not use cheap, white or colored marzipan (it usually has potatoes and beans in it, and no more than 20-30% almonds)
+- Do not use cheap, white or colored marzipan.
+Typically, it is mostly potatoes and/or beans, and no more than 20-30% almonds!

 - Additional ingredients: